maxlinde/baymedr/README.md

 #> [1] 144586633087
 ```

 Alternatively, if the raw data are not available, we can use summary statistics to compute a Bayes factor.
-The data were obtained from Andersson et al. (2013):
+The data was obtained from Andersson et al. (2013):

 ``` r
 library(baymedr)